This Quarter May Bring Peak Earnings. Does That Mean Peak S&P?

 When you add the forward earnings to this chart, it appears the market is making some foolish predictions for future earnings in the face of declining consumption.

-Forward Earnings Divergence: (S&P, Census Bureau)
+Forward Earnings Divergence:

 The red line in the chart is what represents the estimates are for future S&P earnings.
 These levels of earnings are highly unlikely given the trend in consumption.
 Any move higher in earnings would be outside the bounds of this correlation that has been highly predictive in past cycles.